SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/SCIConsoleApps.png" width="70%">

 5. On the left side you see bundled and system applications.
-In **Bundled Applications** we see the Application **SAP BTP subaccount trial**.
+In **Bundled Applications** you find the application **SAP BTP subaccount trial**.
 Click on it to see the configuration data of this application.

-💡  **XSUAA** is a service broker for the OAuth authorization server provided by the Cloud Foundry UAA.
-It offers authentication and authorization services for micro service style applications.
-It is used by almost all applications running on SAP BTP in the cloud foundry environment.
-When we configure Two-factor authentication for this application, all applications running on SAP BTP in the cloud foundry environment, will have to provide a second factor for authentication.
+💡  **XSUAA** is a service broker for the OAuth authorization server provided by the Cloud Foundry UAA (User Account and Authentication server).
+It offers authentication and authorization services for microservice-style applications.
+It is used by almost all applications running on SAP BTP in the Cloud Foundry environment.
+When we configure two-factor authentication for this application, all applications running on SAP BTP in the Cloud Foundry environment will have to provide a second factor for authentication.

-6. In the configuration screen of the **SAP BTP subaccount trial** application navigate to **Authentication & Access**
+6. In the configuration screen of the **SAP BTP subaccount trial** application, navigate to **Authentication & Access**.

 <br><img src="/exercises/ex1/images/AppConfig.png" width="70%">